technologiestiftung/freemove-website/src/blog/privacy-preserving-techniques.md

 author: "Alexandra Kapp (HTW)"
 date: 2022-03-14
 tags:
-    - xyz
+    - Privatsphäre
-    - sdfdg
+    - Privatsphäre-erhaltende Technologien (PETs)
-    - sdfsdgd
+    - Mobilitätsdaten
 ---

 What does it actually mean to “anonymize” data?
 With this blog post, I want to give an overview of different established methods and how they apply to mobility data.